 The first Sunday after the first full moon succeeding the vernal equinox was also sacred to her, and this pagan holiday was given her name -- Eastre.
 The full moon represented the "pregnant" phase of Eastre -- she was passing into the fertile season and giving birth to the Sun's offspring.

-Dyed eggs were already being used as part of pagan rituals at the dawn of history in the Near Eastern civilizations.
-These were the first "Easter eggs."
-As the traditions of the Easter Rabbit and Easter eggs evolved, they were lumped together -- somewhat incongruously.
-Thus in our modern Easter lore, although the Easter Rabbit is sometimes thought of as laying the Easter eggs so eagerly sought by children, the Easter Rabbit is nonetheless often regarded as male.
+Eggs had long been spring symbols of rebirth in pagan rites.
+These may have been the first "Easter eggs," in a broad sense.
+As the traditions of the Easter Bunny and Easter eggs evolved, they were lumped together -- somewhat incongruously.
+Thus in our modern Easter lore, although the Easter Bunny is sometimes thought of as laying the Easter eggs so eagerly sought by children, this mythical creature is nonetheless often regarded as male.

-Since rabbits don't lay eggs anyhow, I suppose quibbling over gender wouldn't make much sense.
+Since rabbits don't lay eggs anyhow, quibbling over gender perhaps does not make much sense.

 Later, the new Christian religion, with its emphasis on rebirth (through the Resurrection), found it expedient to continue celebrating Eastre's holiday.
 The focus simply switched to Christ -- and the spelling, eventually, to "Easter."

-So much for Easter origins and the Easter Rabbit.
-But what about rabbit pest control?
-That is the subject of Page 2....
+So much for the origin of the Easter Bunny.
+But what about wild rabbit control?
+That is the subject of the remainder of this article.

 Simple Rabbit-Proof Fences for Wild Rabbit Control: Chicken Wire

-Use chicken wire that is 36" wide.
-Don't be confused by that measurement: when you lay out the chicken wire rabbit-proof fences around the perimeter of your gardens, that 36" will be the height of the fencing.
+Use chicken wire that is 36 inches wide.
+Don't be confused by that measurement: When you lay out the chicken wire around the perimeter of your garden to serve as a barrier, that 36 inches will be the height of the fencing.

-Dig a trench about 6" deep and 8" wide (assuming your stakes will be about 2" wide), to form the perimeter for rabbit-proof fences.
+Dig a trench about 6 inches deep and 8 inches wide (assuming your stakes will be about 2 inches wide), to form the perimeter for rabbit-proof fences.
 Pound the stakes in on the inside of the trench.
-Bend the bottom 6" of the chicken wire outward along the ground (forming a letter "L" shape).
-This 6" flange will prevent the pests from tunneling their way under the fencing and into your garden -- an integral part of wild rabbit control.
+Bend the bottom 6 inches of the chicken wire outward along the ground (forming a letter "L" shape).
+This 6-inch flange will prevent the pests from tunneling their way under the fencing and into your garden.
 Set the flange end of the chicken wire fencing down into the trench, with the flange pointing away from your garden.

-Fill the trench back in with dirt, burying the flange (and also burying about the bottom 6" of the vertical part of the "L" shape).
+Fill the trench back in with dirt, burying the flange (and also burying about the bottom 6 inches of the vertical part of the "L" shape).
 Staple or tie the chicken wire to stakes.
-Spacing between stakes is up to you; but, obviously, the closer the stakes are to each other, the more support you're providing your rabbit-proof fences.
+Spacing between stakes is up to you, but, obviously, the closer the stakes are to each other, the more support you're providing your rabbit-proof fences.

 Advanced Rabbit-Proof Fences for Wild Rabbit Control: Electric Fencing

-One of the best "homemade" organic rabbit repellents is the soiled cat litter from a cat that has killed and eaten wild animals.
-Spread such cat litter, while still fresh, around your landscaping trees or garden once a week.
+One of the best homemade organic rabbit repellents is the soiled cat litter from a cat that has killed and eaten wild animals.
+Spread such cat litter, while still fresh, around your landscaping trees or the perimeter of your garden once a week.

-A final consideration for rabbit pest control is the use of traps, including Havahart live-traps.
+A final consideration for rabbit pest control is the use of traps, including the popular Havahart live-traps.
 Havahart's humane wire traps make for good family fun, and are especially nice to have around if you have children.
 Not only are they safe, but they'll afford you an opportunity to introduce your children to rabbits and other wildlife face-to-face.
-For more on pest control using Havahart traps, see my review of Havahart Traps.